The pandemic has clearly shaken all of us on many levels. But that doesn't mean there aren't ways to invest in your retirement today.

-“We're looking at large cap stocks that haven't fully recovered and that are benefiting from the particular nature of this crisis, such as internet-based companies that do well when everyone is staying home," said Goetsch.
+“For instance, in 2020 we were looking at large cap stocks that hadn't fully recovered and that were benefiting from the particular nature of the pandemic, such as internet-based companies that do well when everyone was staying home," said Goetsch.

 This is a good time to consider speaking with your financial advisor.

 Even during retirement, it's important to remember that you'll have near-term spending needs and longer-term goals.
 Don't assume you're cashing everything out at age 65 and make decisions based on that type of thinking, Goetsch said.